python-trio/trio/docs/source/code-of-conduct.rst

    issue.
 3. If this doesn’t happen, or if you're uncomfortable speaking up, :ref:`contact the maintainers <coc-contacting-maintainers>`.
-4. As soon as available, a maintainer will look into the issue, and take :ref:`further action (see below) <coc-further-enforcement>`, starting with a warning, then temporary block, then long-term repo or organization ban.
+4. As soon as possible, a maintainer will look into the issue, and take :ref:`further action (see below) <coc-further-enforcement>`, starting with a warning, then temporary block, then long-term repo or organization ban.